 How is a plasmid constructed in the lab?

-Due to their aritificial nature, lab plasmids are commonly referred to as “vectors” or “constructs”.
-To insert a gene of interest into a vector, scientists may utilize one of a variety of cloning methods (Restriction enzyme, Ligation indepenent, Gateway, Gibson, etc).
+Due to their artificial nature, lab plasmids are commonly referred to as “vectors” or “constructs.”
+To insert a gene of interest into a vector, scientists may utilize one of a variety of cloning methods (restriction enzyme, ligation independent, Gateway, Gibson, etc).
 The cloning method is ultimately chosen based on the plasmid you want to clone into.
 Regardless, once the cloning steps are complete, the vector containing the newly inserted gene is transformed into bacterial cells and selectively grown on antibiotic plates.

 Addgene has compiled various educational resources to facilitate plasmid use in the lab.
-Addgene’s Plasmid Guide includes information about molecular cloning, how to choose a plasmid vector, molecular biology tools and references, and how to maintain your plasmid stocks.
+Addgene’s Molecular Biology Reference includes information about molecular cloning, how to choose a plasmid vector, molecular biology tools and references, and how to maintain your plasmid stocks.
 The guide also contains multiple protocols and troubleshooting tips to make plasmid usage as simple and straightforward as possible.